buohara/ibex_ga/README.md

 ## Quick Start

 Ibex + GA Core are implemented under **examples/ga_system** with ga-specific RTL and overrides of **ibex_decoder.sv**, **ibex_pkg.sv**, etc for GA-specific signals and op code integration with Ibex.
-This folder also constains a test vector generation program for randomized and corner case unit tests for various GA opcodes.
-A GA coprocessor-only testbench is included.
+This folder also constains test vector generation program for randomized and corner case GA op unit tests and GA coprocessor-only testbench.
 Simulation is done with Verilator.

 ```bash
 # Build the complete GA system (Versor + test vectors + Ibex+GA Core)